cecileane/simulation-hiddenparalogy-ratevariation/readme.md

 using the same methods we used for real data (or a subset?)
 * to estimate gene trees: IQ-Tree, RAxML, FastTree, MrBayes
+  - focus on RAxML only
+* to estimate a species tree from a set of gene trees:
+  ASTRAL, and network methods under the constraint of h=0 hybrid nodes
-* to estimate a network from a set of gene trees: SNaQ and Phylonet_MPL.
+* to estimate a network from a set of gene trees: SNaQ and Phylonet_MPL, under the constraint h≤1.

 ### summarize

+- results of ASTRAL: how often is the true species tree recovered?
+- results of network methods (e.g. SNaQ) with h=0: idem.
-what is the support for a reticulation? gammas?
+- results of network methods with h=1: what is the support for a reticulation? gammas?